2020 Honda CR-V vs Toyota RAV4

 The tech features in these SUVs are pretty similar.
 For instance, they both come standard with Bluetooth® technology to stream audio or make hands-free phone calls.
 They also each offer SiriusXM® Satellite Radio.
 With over 100 channels of sports, news, and music to choose from, you’ll always find something new to listen to.

-Furthermore, the Honda CR-V offers Apple CarPlay™ and Android Auto™ smartphone integration.
-To utilize this feature, simply plug your phone into the car's USB port and select apps will appear on the display screen.
+Furthermore, the Honda CR-V offers Apple CarPlay® and Android Auto™ smartphone integration.
+To utilize this feature, simply plug your phone into the car’s USB port and selected apps will appear on the display screen.
 You can then access your music playlists, podcasts, navigation, and more without fumbling around with your phone.

-Unfortunately, the Toyota RAV4 doesn't offer Apple CarPlay™ nor Android Auto™ in any of its trim levels.
+Unfortunately, the Toyota RAV4 doesn’t offer Apple CarPlay® or Android Auto™ in any of its trim levels.

-The 2018 Toyota RAV4 is an impressive SUV.
-Nevertheless, the 2018 Honda CR-V is more spacious and fuel-efficient.
+The 2020 Toyota RAV4 is an impressive SUV.
+Nevertheless, the 2020 Honda CR-V is more spacious and fuel efficient.
 It also has a bigger list of features.

 If you live near Atlantic City or Egg Harbor and want to experience the CR-V for yourself, then schedule a test drive at Boardwalk Honda today!

-*Based on 2018 EPA mileage ratings.
+*28 city/34 highway/30 combined mpg rating for 2WD trims.
+27 city/32 highway/29 combined mpg rating for AWD trims.
+Based on 2020 EPA mileage ratings.
 Use for comparison purposes only.
-Your mileage will vary, depending on how you drive and maintain your vehicle, driving conditions, and other factors.
+Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions and other factors.